Chemical Synthesis (EPSRC Centre for Doctoral Training)Find a programme

 The PhD in Chemical Synthesis offered by our Centre for Doctoral Training, is a comprehensive four-year programme designed to equip you with enhanced team-working and problem-solving skills that will enable you to successfully address the full range of molecular-based problems of the future.

 You will start Year 1 of your PhD with an eight-month training period, known as Postgraduate Advanced Chemical Techniques (PACT).
 This intensive period is designed to broaden and strengthen research techniques before starting your PhD project.
 The over-arching goal of PACT is to equip you with the tools required to make an informed PhD project choice.
 You will also benefit from learning and developing a range of transferable skills, including presentation, teamwork and problem solving.

 - postgraduate DLM (lab experiments in a virtual environment)

-After PACT, in years two to four, your training will be further supported by bespoke lectures and workshops from leading companies, as well as industrial and academic placements, both in the UK and abroad.
+After PACT, in Year 2 to Year 4, your training will be further supported by bespoke lectures and workshops from leading companies, as well as industrial and academic placements, both in the UK and abroad.

 An upper second-class honours MSci/MChem degree, or equivalent.

 See international equivalent qualifications on the International Office website.